aman-ankur/friend-match-play/memory-bank/systemPatterns.md

 # System Design Patterns & Architecture

-This document outlines key architectural patterns and design choices used in the FriendMatch Play application.
+This document outlines key architectural patterns and design choices used in the Cards Against Maturity application.

 ## Frontend Architecture